Ella Jones Elected First Black Mayor Of Ferguson, Mo.

 "People from the seniors to the young people understand that my goal is for us to be one — for us to work together," Jones said, according to St. Louis Public Radio.

-She beat out fellow councilwoman Heather Robinett by a mere 138 votes to succeed term-limited Mayor James Knowles III, the station added.
+She beat out fellow Councilwoman Heather Robinett by a mere 138 votes to succeed term-limited Mayor James Knowles III, the station added.

 When asked what her historic victory means to her, she responded bluntly: "That means I got work to do."